Pingla Assembly constituency

 Pingla Assembly constituency is an assembly constituency in Paschim Medinipur district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 227 Pingla Assembly constituency is composed of the following: Dhaneswarpur, Gobordhanpur, Jamna, Karkai, Kshirai, Kusumda and Pindurui gram panchayats of Pingla community development block and Kharagpur II community development block.
+As per orders of the Delimitation Commission, No. 227 Pingla Assembly constituency is composed of the following: Dhaneswarpur, Gobordhanpur, Jamna, Karkai, Kshirai, Kusumda and Pindurui gram panchayats of Pingla community development block (CDB) and Kharagpur II CDB.

 Pingla Assembly constituency is part of No. 32 Ghatal (Lok Sabha constituency).
 It was earlier part of Panskura (Lok Sabha constituency).